One of the keys to managing your money successfully is understanding how your banking activity affects the balance of your account.

 - Debits – withdrawals or transfers of money out of your account.
 When you write a check, use your ATM or Visa® Debit card to withdraw funds or make a purchase, or make online transfers out of your account such as a bill payment, we debit your account for the amount of the transaction

-Next, it is important to understand the difference between what is listed as your current balance and your available balance.
+Next, it is important to understand the difference between what is listed as your available balance and your current balance.
 These are not always the same figures.

 Transaction posting order

 Finally, you need to understand how we post transactions, and how our posting order can affect your account's available balance.
-Assuming all deposit and withdrawal transactions below are made and received by First Tennessee within the same business day (note: it may take up to 3 days for certain debit card purchases to be presented to First Tennessee from the retailer), they will post to your account in the following order:
+Except for the processing of real-time transactions, including, but not limited to, wires, ACH, debit card, ATM withdrawal, internal funds transfers, bill pay, and assuming all deposit and withdrawal transactions below are made and received by us within the same business day, transactions currently post to your account in the following order:

 - Credits in descending dollar amount